demaisj/soundcloud-rp/README.md

    `git clone https://github.com/demaisj/soundcloud-rp.git`
 2. Install the dependencies `npm install`
 3. Start the server `npm run start`
+4. Retrieve your Soundcloud ClientID :
+   - Open Soundcloud then hit Ctrl+Shift+I to open the devtools
+   - Go to the console tab
+   - Paste this snippet and hit enter
+     ```js
+     // this snippet loads the client configuration of soundcloud and extracts the client id
+     webpackJsonp([],[function(e,t,n){e.exports=n(1579)['api-v2'].query.client_id}])
+     ```
+   - Paste the result of this command in the `config/default.json` file
-4. Additionnaly create a systemd service to start the server on bootup
+5. Additionnaly create a systemd service to start the server on bootup

 **Browser:**
 1. Install a userscript extension for your browser like [Tampermonkey](https://tampermonkey.net/)